vidyasonawane/RahulMahale.io/content/blogs/Running-Cronjob-at-reboot-on-raspberry-pi.md

 * run the command `crontab -e`

-* put your command as `@reboot bash /path/to/file/run.sh` save it and get back on terminal
+* put your command as `@reboot bash /path/to/file/run.sh` save it and get back on the terminal

 * then start cron service by running `/etc/init.d/cron start`